zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Prefix Search on <var>args</var>

-To enable the prefix search on the args of a lock script or a type script, <var>argsLen</var> can be assigned with a value other than the default value -1.
+To enable the prefix search on the args of a lock script or a type script, <var>argsLen</var> can be assigned with a value other than the default value **-1**.
+The default value is for the query on a full slice of the args of a lock script.

 The lock script args length is **20** in normal scenarios and **28** in the multisig scenario.
 When the length is not certain, the <var>argsLen</var> parameter can be set as `any`.

 :::info

-It is recommended to specify an explicit length for the <var>argsLen</var> parameter in a prefix search, that has better performance than using `any` for <var>argsLen</var>.
+It is recommended to specify an explicit length for the <var>argsLen</var> parameter in a prefix search, that has better performance than using `any`.

 :::